damilolasodiq/battlefield/README.md

 About the Game
 --------------
 The Battlefield game is an interesting console game designed to emulate 2 nations at war.
-As a player, you have can choose between a multi-player mode or a CPU simulated mode (single player).
+As a player, you can choose between a multi-player mode or a CPU simulated mode (single player).

 When the game starts, each player is given a battle area **(N x M matrix)** with a representation of Soldiers.
 There are 3 type of Soldier and the number and type of Soldiers a Player get is based on the current game currentLevel